Leveraging skills-based volunteers: SINGA's Approach to Fostering Entrepreneurship

 How do you work with volunteers?

 Many of our volunteers have been involved with us for several years and we welcome new volunteers every year.
 Our process starts with an interview to introduce them to our values and mission.
 We understand that entrepreneurs are busy, so we offer flexibility with volunteer schedules.
-For example, the mentors commit to support one participant for six months, while workshop leaders organise a session on digital marketing and experts offer several individual sessions in a row about legal aspects or finance.
+For example, the mentors commit to support one participant for six months, while workshop leaders organize a session on digital marketing and experts offer several individual sessions in a row about legal aspects or finance.

 SINGA means "connect" in Lingala, which reflects our focus on connecting our people with entrepreneurs to support them develop the skills and network they need to start a business in Switzerland.
 This is a mutually beneficial relationship, as the volunteers also gain experience in diversity and inclusion.
 We believe this is why our model is successful.